Robert Ruark: African safari

 In 1953, Ruark began writing a series for Field & Stream magazine entitled The Old Man and the Boy.
 Considered largely autobiographical (although technically fiction), this heartwarming series ran until late 1961.
 The stories were characterized by the philosophical musings of the Old Man, who was modeled after both of Ruark's grandfathers, but mostly on Captain Edward "Ned" Hall Adkins, Ruark's maternal grandfather.
 In the stories, young Bob Ruark grows up hunting and fishing in coastal North Carolina, always guided by the Old Man.
 However, the pain of his parents' difficult domestic life and his relatively few childhood friends (Ruark, something of a child prodigy in school, was a loner) are tellingly absent from the narratives.
 Many of the stories were collected into a book of the same name, followed shortly thereafter by a companion book entitled The Old Man's Boy Grows Older.
 Today these two books are probably his best remembered works.
 Twenty stories were also published in the book Robert Ruark's Africa.

 Ruark's first bestselling novel was published in 1955.
 Entitled Something of Value, it describes the Mau Mau Uprising by Kenyan rebels against British rule.
 The novel drew from the author's personal knowledge and experiences on safari in Africa, and was adapted into a 1957 film, Something of Value.
 Uhuru, a novel with a similar theme, but not intended to be a sequel, was published in 1962.
 "Uhuru" is the Swahili word for freedom.
-The book apparently libeled a particular politician in Kenya, and while Ruark was in Nairobi after its publication, staying at the New Stanley Hotel, he learned that a law suit had been filed against him by this politician.
+The book apparently libeled a particular politician in Kenya, and while Ruark was in Nairobi after its publication, staying at the New Stanley Hotel, he learned that a lawsuit had been filed against him by this politician.
 Before he could be served papers, however, he was tipped off, and he fled overnight to South Africa by air.
 He had intended to write a final book in the series with the working title of "A Long View From a Tall Hill," but this never materialized.